roblaing/erlang-webapp-howto/unit3/README.md

 obtained from <a href="https://www.asciiart.eu/">https://www.asciiart.eu/</a>.
 The submitted art is stored in a database and imediately rendered on the page.

-Within your database, you need a table which in Postgres's SQL dialect looks like so:
+Within your database, you need a table which in Postgres's SQL dialect is created like so:

 ```sql
 CREATE TABLE IF NOT EXISTS arts